Data linkage algebra, data linkage dynamics, and priority rewriting: Services and Use Operators

 The axioms for the use operators are given in Table~\ref{axioms-use}.

-In this table, $f$ and $g$ stand for arbitrary foci from $\Foci$, $m$ stands for an arbitrary method from $\Meth$, and $H$ is a variable of sort $\Serv$.
-Axioms TSU3 and TSU4 express that the action $\Tau$ and actions of the form $g.m$, where $f \neq g$, are not processed.
-Axioms TSU5 and TSU6 express that a thread is affected by a service as described above when an action of the form $f.m$ performed by the thread is processed by the service.
-Axiom TSU7 expresses that deadlock takes place when an action to be processed is not accepted.
+In this table, $f$ and $g$ stand for arbitrary foci from $\Foci$, $m$ stands for an arbitrary method from $\Meth$, and $S$ stands for an arbitrary term of sort $\Serv$.
+Axioms TSU3 and TSU4 express that the internal action $\Tau$ and basic actions of the form $g.m$, where $f \neq g$, are not processed by the service.
+Axioms TSU5 and TSU6 express that a thread is affected by a service as described above when a basic action of the form $f.m$ performed by the thread is processed by the service.
+Axiom TSU7 expresses that inaction takes place when a basic action of the form $f.m$ performed by the thread cannot be processed by the service.